Vilos92/media-controls.nvim/README.md

 ## Listening to status

-You can listen to the status of the media player, for use in other plugins such as [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim).
+You can listen to the status of the media player for use in other plugins such as [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim).

 <details>
     <summary>lualine.nvim example</summary>